-EPA Notices contain many of the rules you must follow for managing hazardous substances.
-The Notices and some accompanying guidance are listed here.
+EPA notices contain many of the rules you must follow to safely manage hazardous substances.

 When a hazardous substance is approved (either under a group standard or individually), controls (or rules) are put in place for their use, so that the risks ar…

-Some laboratories and hazardous substances are exempt or excluded from the Hazardous Substance and New Organisms (HSNO) Act.
-You do not need an approval to impo...
+Some hazardous substances and laboratories are exempt or excluded from the Hazardous Substance and New Organisms (HSNO) Act.

 PCBs are banned in New Zealand, but small amounts can still turn up and need to be managed safely.
 Get advice on what to do with left over PCBs.

-When the HSNO regime came into force, some substances had approvals from other regimes brought directly into the HSNO regime.
-These were performed using transfe...
+When the HSNO regime came into force, some substance approvals had to be brought into it from other regimes.

 Codes of practice give additional rules and guidance when using hazardous substances.